Prop Launch

 Neither is "better" in the abstract - the right answer depends on your timeline, your cash flow and the specific units available in the area you want.

-Written by the Prop Launch editorial team.
-For a question specific to your situation, you can speak with Gwen Koh, a licensed CEA-registered salesperson (CEA Reg.
+Written by the Prop.com.sg editorial team.
+For advice specific to your situation, you can speak with Gwen Koh, a licensed CEA-registered salesperson (CEA Reg.
 No. R064840Z) with ERA Realty Network.

 This article is general information only and is not financial, legal or property advice.
 Figures and rules may change; verify current details before relying on them.
-This is an independent property information site operated by Prop Launch Pte.
-Ltd. (UEN 202621356R) in support of a licensed CEA salesperson.
-We are not a property developer and do not handle property transactions.
+Prop.com.sg is an independent property-information website operated by Prop Launch Pte.
+Ltd. (UEN 202621356R).
+We are not a property developer and do not handle property transactions; enquiries are followed up by a licensed CEA-registered salesperson.